BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 address = Address
 {% endhighlight %}

-armed with information we can easily map the JSON object to our User object and even validate that our properties classes are the expected type from the JSON.
-The only thing left we need to do is match the different naming conventions of JSON and Objective-C, so the snake casing of JSON matches the camel case of Objective-C. That can be accomplished like so:
+armed with this information we can easily map the JSON object to our `User` object and even validate that our property classes are the expected types from the JSON.
+The only thing left we need to do is match the different naming conventions of JSON and Objective-C. This means converting the camel casing of Objective-C to the snake casing of JSON.
+That can be accomplished like so

 {% highlight objective-c %}
 +(NSString*)convertToJsonName:(NSString*)propName start:(NSInteger)start